What's a Good Scrabble Score?

 We may not be able to give you one number, but we can start you off with two: 600 to 700 points.

-A well-contested game of Scrabble should end with total points near that range.
-That being the case, the number to beat is 300, 200 or 150 for a 2-, 3-, or 4-player game, respectively.
+A well-contested Scrabble game should end with around 600 to 700 total points.
+So, the average Scrabble score to beat is about 350 for a 2-player game, 230 for a 3-player game, and 175 for a 4-player game.
 If you can regularly score higher than that, you can legitimately claim the coveted title of "Good at Scrabble."

 The other rule of thumb when it comes to Scrabble scores is that no rule, including the above, is universal.
 Two variables break any rule that asserts an absolute scoring threshold: Scrabble is, in part, a game of luck, and a great deal depends on the other players.
 Good Scrabble is all about minimizing those two variables.